Trade uncertainty: Explore resources and tools for your business.

 “Without putting money into the business, you will lose the opportunity to grow at a critical time,” says Jasmin Ganie-Hobbs, Manager, Major Accounts at BDC.
 “A loan will allow you to take advantage of opportunities while protecting your cash flow.”

 But how do you decide whether to get a personal or a business loan?
-Ganie-Hobbs, who has almost 15 years of experience lending to business owners, provides the following pros and cons to help choose between a business and a personal loan.
+Ganie-Hobbs, who has almost 15 years of experience lending to business owners, provides the following pros and cons to help you choose between a business and a personal loan.

-Three pros of a personal loan
+3 pros of a personal loan

 One big advantage of a personal loan is that it can be less costly than a business loan.
 “If you have a home equity line of credit already in place, it can be a cheaper way to borrow,” Ganie-Hobbs says.

-While getting a business loan is a lot faster than it used to be, if you have an existing banking relationship or a personal line of credit, a personal loan can be quicker to obtain.
 “When you need money really quickly, like if you need to make payroll the next day, then it makes sense to use your personal line of credit,” Ganie-Hobbs says.

-Three cons of a personal loan
+3 cons of a personal loan

 Not building commercial credit

-“If you regularly use personal loans and lines of credit instead of business financing you will limit your options down the line,” Ganie-Hobbs says.
+“If you regularly use personal loans and lines of credit instead of business financing, you will limit your options down the line,” Ganie-Hobbs says.

-Three pros of a business loan
+3 pros of a business loan

 Building commercial credit

-Better commercial credit can lead to better terms, higher lending limits and additional credit from suppliers.
 “It’s a lot easier for your bank to lend to you in the future if your business has a record of paying back its debt,” Ganie-Hobbs says.

-Three cons of a business loan
+3 cons of a business loan

 Getting approved for a large business loan can sometimes take a long time.
-“Smaller business loans can take as little as a few days to arrange,” says Ganie-Hobbs.
+“Small business loans can take as little as a few days to arrange,” says Ganie-Hobbs.
 “But bigger loans can take several weeks.”

 Which is best for your business?